Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 The common perspective is that planning is the realm of the public sector, although the private sector owns and operates substantial transportation assets.
 This implies that planning can be undertaken by private transport actors, such as carriers, to manage their assets at a scale beyond that of the public sector.
 The time horizon is an important part of the planning process:

 - Operational planning.
 Involves decisions solving practical problems related to transport operations, usually within a year.
-The time horizon is too short to allow major changes in the transport supply, such as by infrastructural investments, but allows for the allocation of mobile assets such as vehicles.
+The time horizon is too short to allow significant changes in the transport supply, such as by infrastructural investments, but allows for the allocation of mobile assets such as vehicles.

 Three basic approaches can be identified concerning the hierarchical decision structure of the planning process:

 - Top-down planning.
-The government or a related authority sets the strategic goals and prepares a plan.
+The government or a related authority sets the strategic goals and prepares plans.
 On the positive side, such an approach can offer a comprehensive and long-term perspective to transport planning.
 The main issue is the potential for conflicts with stakeholders as they may not agree with the nature, the allocated resources, or the implementation of the planning goals.

 - Bottom-up planning.
 Stakeholders such as carriers and operators are the main drivers of the planning process by providing actionable input.
 The government or related authority uses these inputs to create a strategic plan with limited oversight.
 One advantage is that the planning process effectively reflects the goals of the core stakeholders and market potential, leading to support.
 However, such an approach may be subject to capture by special interest groups and opportunistic behavior taking advantage of public funds to develop projects of limited value.